 - A.10 Cryptography

 - A.16 Information security incident management

 - A.17 Information security aspects of business continuity management

 If you are interested to know about ISMS and how much does ISO 27001 certification cost we suggest you to read the related article.

 What is implementation’s role ISO 27001:2013?

 A majority of control domains come with distinct subdomains to further explain the relevant controls and provide specific details.
+That is the reason why ISO 27001 requirements checklist is very important.
 The central focus of an ISO 27001:2013 implementation is divided among the following areas:

 - Asset classification